Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Some of these white foods can be used as toppings or garnishes for dishes.
-If you sprinkle Parmesan cheese on top of the foods, the bits will be very bright.
-You can sprinkle powdered sugar on top of desserts for extra glowing effects as well.
+If you sprinkle Parmesan cheese on top of the food, the bits will be very bright.
+You can also sprinkle powdered sugar on top of desserts for extra glowing effects.

 Glow in the Dark Salad

 - green bell peppers